kyroskoh/minesweeper-mvp/README.md

 ### Nginx Configuration

-When deploying behind an Nginx reverse proxy, add these settings to ensure proper handling of touch events and right-clicks:
+When deploying behind an Nginx reverse proxy, use these optimized settings to ensure proper handling of touch events, long press detection, and right-clicks. **A complete example configuration is available in `nginx-example.conf`**.

 ```nginx
 server {